luismartinezs/tic-tac-toe-react-vite-tsc/README.md

 - Add jumpTo method to mapped moves, that takes in move (index) and that sets stepNumber and xIsNext value
 - In the handleClick method, update stepNumber
 - In the handleClick method, use history from start to current stepNumber, and push the next squares to it
+- Pass to Board current step depending on the value of stepNumber, rather than the last history